MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/log-analyze-usage.md

 If you have logs in your own Azure storage from before the Azure Rights Management logging change, you can  download them with these older cmdlets, using get-aipserviceUsageLog and get-aipserviceUsageLogLastCounterValue, as before.
 But all new usage logs will write to the new Azure RMS storage and must be downloaded with Get-AipServiceUserLog.

-For more information about using Windows PowerShell for the Azure Rights Management service, see [Administering the Azure Rights Management service by Using Windows PowerShell](administer-powershell.md).
+For more information about using Windows PowerShell for the Azure Rights Management service, see [Administering protection from Azure Information Protection by using PowerShell](administer-powershell.md).